Macro and Micro Nutrients to Maintain Health

-The nutrients your body needs to maintain a healthy immune system.
+The nutrients your body needs to maintain health.

 We’ve all been told a similar story about illness - that it’s caused by bad luck, bad genes, or both, and that the best we can hope for is that we’ll be one of the “lucky” ones, and can survive whatever comes our way.
 When we do get sick, we’re convinced by medical authorities to lean on prescription medications and in turn hand our power over to medical providers and the pharmaceuticals they prescribe.
 It’s time we take control of our own health.
 It’s time that we understand what makes a human healthy, resilient, and strong, and to the contrary, what actually makes a human being sick.